Targets-Pathogens-LNCC/ChEMBL_DB/README.md

 FROM information_schema.tables
 WHERE table_schema NOT IN ('pg_catalog', 'information_schema');

--- For information about the table's columns and data types SELECT column_name, data_type, character_maximum_length FROM information_schema.columns
+-- For information about the tables columns and data types SELECT column_name, data_type, character_maximum_length FROM information_schema.columns
 WHERE table_schema = 'public' AND table_name = 'table_name';